artificialsolutions/tie-api-example-alexa/README.md

     * The phrases that trigger the StopIntent, which dismisses your bot, and steers the conversation back to Alexa.
     * The way in which the user input is captured, to be later relayed to your Teneo bot.

-3. Click `Save Model`, and then `Build Model` to build and update Alexa's Interaction model.
+3. Click `Save Model` and then `Build Model` at the top of the page to build and update Alexa's Interaction model.
+This will take about a minute.

 ### Run the connector
 Before continuing setting up things on Alexa's Developer Console side, get the connector code running using one of the two available ways described ahead: